-Note: This step minimizes grass clumps left on the green.
+Note: This minimizes grass clumps left on the green.

-Replace the flag.

-4. Empty the grass baskets of all clippings before you transport the machine to the next green.
+- 3. Replace the flag. - 4.
+Empty the grass baskets of all clippings before transporting to the next green.

-Note: Heavy wet clippings place an undue strain on the baskets and add unnecessary weight to the machine, which increases the load on the machine systems (e.g., engine, hydraulic system, and brakes).
+Note: Heavy wet clippings place an undue strain on the baskets and add unnecessary weight to the machine, thereby increasing the load on the engine, hydraulic system, brakes, etc.